Blocking 5-alpha Reductase

 It seems that Lysine is associated with blocking the enzyme 5-alpha reductase — an enzyme which converts testosterone to DHT, which causes male-patterned baldness.
 Lysine also helps strengthen hair cells due to its role in the absorption of calcium, which has an essential role in creating collagen for hair, skin, or nails.

-Rushton et al. (2002) reports that a major cause of hair loss before the age of 50 in women is related to nutrition, which may cause baldness in 30% of women.
-This is mostly due to the lack of iron combined with low levels of L-lysine and correcting these imbalances may stop excessive hair loss and even regrow hair that has been lost.
+Rushton et al. (2002) reports that a major cause of hair loss before the age of 50 in women is related to nutrition, which may cause hair loss in 30% of women.
+This may also be due to the lack of iron combined with low levels of L-lysine and correcting these imbalances may stop excessive hair loss and even regrow hair that has been lost.

 One of the studies that spiked interest in using Lysine for hair loss was when researchers (Anwar et al. 1997) observed that male pattern baldness was less common in Asians than Americans.
 They analysed the standard diets of American men and compared it with the standard diet of Asian men and concluded that the fewer cases of male pattern baldness in Asians might be due to their diet being rich in L-Lysine, which affected 5-alpha-reductase.